For structural engineers who take their job seriously

-Add the subscription to your shopping cart and continue with the checkout procedure.
+Add your order to your shopping cart and continue with the checkout procedure.

-Note: only 1 person per subscription is allowed.
+Note: only 1 person per registration is allowed.
 If you want access to the Fatec Academy for large groups, please contact us to discuss the options.

 You can start as soon as you have registered and received the login data.
 To login click on My Account in the main menu and enter your login data.
 After you have logged in, click on Memberships and there you go!

 If you’re unhappy with your purchase, no worries – we offer a 14-day money-back guarantee.